Statistical Learning Theory for Control: A Finite Sample Perspective: future directions

 In many practical situations, certain structural properties of the system to be identified and controlled are known a priori.
 For instance, when trying to learn a networked system, the engineer might have prior knowledge that interconnections between states are relatively sparse.
 Other examples of relevant structural priors include low order, as captured by the rank of a system Hankel matrix, or physical properties such as passivity and dissipativity.

 \paragraph{Sparsity} In the case of a linear dynamical system, sparsity amounts to the matrix $A_\star$ in the dynamics $x_{t+1}=A_\star x_t +w_t$ having many zero entries, i.e., $A_\star$ will be sparse and have only $s\ll \dx^2$ nonzero entries.
-Moreover, many modern networked systems have the property that they are large scale, leading to a high-dimensional state vector.
-There are many examples that fall into this category, including snake-like robots, which can be modeled by an integrator-like structure:
+Many modern networked systems have the property that they are large scale but not maximally connected, leading to a high-dimensional state vector with sparse $A_\star$.
+There are many other examples that fall into this category, including snake-like robots, which can be modeled by an integrator-like structure:

 The matrix $A_{\mathsf{snake}}$ has only $s=2\dx\ll \dx^2$ many nonzero entries and so one is justified to hope for a polynomial speed-up in the sample complexity of system identification as compared to the standard minimax rate achieved by the least squares estimator.